scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 Again, this is a poor argument.
 There is a fact of the matter as to whether humans are causing the Earth to warm.
 Disagreement between cultures is no reason to doubt this.

-Similarly, the fact cultures disagree on moral issues, does not mean there are no objective moral facts.
+Similarly, the fact cultures disagree on moral issues does not mean there are no objective moral facts.
 None of us may have discovered the truth yet.
 Or perhaps some culture has discovered the truth and others are mistaken.
-Perhaps, for instance, forcing the elderly to commit suicide is morally permissible, but the majority of the world has yet to realize it.
+But the fact that we have not agreed on what the truth is does not mean that there is no truth to agree upon.
+This questionable inference is central to cultural relativism and should give one pause in accepting it.